 - Degree attainment by Black (33.6%) and Latinx (25.8%) students lags behind overall attainment rates (48.3%) and those of White students (54.3%) (Source)

 - The disparities are particularly troubling at the state’s community colleges where just 5% of Black students and 29.3% of Latinx students earn their Associates Degree compared with 40% of White students.

 In the time since its launch, PCC has helped usher in a new and urgent conversation on higher education equity.
-Today, there is more discussion about equity and completion and at a more nuanced level.
+Today, there is greater awareness and more nuanced discussion about college completion in the state.
 A community of institutional leaders and practitioners committed to ensuring equitable student outcomes continues to grow.
 And increasingly, lawmakers are centering equity and the complex needs of college students in the policies they introduce and champion.
 These are exciting and needed developments but significant work remains ahead.

 While the steps toward achieving an equitable future for Illinois through transformation of its higher education system are fewer than they were in 2016, entrenched interests that fail to prioritize students persist, but so too does the PCC and our partners.
 Also, this work is complex and requires a long-term commitment of all who work in and on behalf of our colleges and universities.
 With generous support from PCC’s funders, a supportive Board of Directors, and key institutional, legislative, and organizational partners critical to making PCC’s vision for equity actionable, we continue to press toward justice.
-At PCC, our focus is on solutions that ensure every Illinois student as equitable access to college education at an institution supportive of their academic and career plans—regardless of their race, family income, or wealth.
+At PCC, our focus is on solutions that ensure every Illinois student has equitable access to a college education at an institution supportive of their academic and career plans—regardless of their race, family income, or wealth.